-The optimization allows taking into account several loading cases as well as different boundary conditions using the variant analysis (see page 38.)
+loading cases as well as different boundary conditions using variant analysis (see page 48.)
 In addition, dynamic mode frequencies can also be optimized, where a mode tracking during the structural changes is performed automatically.

-If a small part of a structure is optimized, substruc-

-turing can be used to reduce run time by separating the design space in the top component.
+If a small part of a structure is optimized, substructuring can be used to reduce run time by separating the design space in the top component.
 So, the reduction of the unmodified parts has to be done only once.

 The results of an optimization are the history of the objective function and an overview on the validity of the design after each iteration.
 In addition, the values of the design variables and the constraints are available as a function of the iterations performed.
-These functions may easily be viewed as xy-plots.
-The export of sensitivities is also possible.